isabella232/headless-server-tutorial/headless-server-rss-feed/README.md

 }
 ```

-- Create a new file called _index.js_ within it.
+- Create a second file called _index.js_.
 This is the main executable of our example .
-We start with configuring the URL of your headless server.
-Paste the following snippet into your _index.js_ file
+We start with configuring the URL of our headless server.

+- Paste the following snippet into your _index.js_ file
 and replace the _<YOUR_HEADLESS_SERVER_URL>_ with the URL of your headless server.

 A CoreMedia installation comes with an overview page that contains all important URLs of the system.
 If you are not sure what the headless server URL is, you can also look it up there.